St Paul's Pro-Cathedral, Valletta: Organ

 Above the entrance to the cathedral is located the organ that originated in Chester Cathedral in northwest England.
 The one-manual instrument was built in 1684 by Bernard Smith.
 There is a long-held tradition that it was played by George Frederick Handel when on his way to Dublin for the first public performance of the "Messiah".
 It is believed he carried out some final rehearsals to fine-tune some of the choruses at Chester Cathedral in 1742 when the organ was housed in the cathedral.
 However, it has been changed and rebuilt several times, most recently by Kenneth Jones of Dublin.

 Association with British military forces

 The oak panels around the high altar are a memorial to the Allied units which took part in the defence of Malta between 1940 and 1943.
 Twelve flags hang in the aisles representing amongst others the Royal Air Force, the British Merchant Navy, and the Royal Navy.

 Chancellors of the cathedral

-St Paul's Pro-Cathedral around 1971.
+St Paul's Pro-Cathedral in the mid-19th century.